After unboxing your shiny new espresso machine, the next challenge is making the most delicious shot of espresso.

 I fit into the latter group – espresso is one of the best ways to hone your extraction skills and make perfect coffees.

-Personally, I prefer very dark Italian or French roast coffees, with Brazilian Arabica beans.
-This choice offers consistent coffee beans with a smooth chocolate aftertaste and a nice red berry/ caramel flavor.
+Personally, I prefer very dark Italian or French roast coffees for making espresso.
+Especially if they’re Brazilian Arabica beans.
+French or Italian roasts are big and bold, famed for their heavy notes and smoky flavor profile.
+One of my favorites is from Volcanica as this choice offers consistently great results with a smooth chocolate aftertaste and a nice red berry/ caramel flavor.

 What to Expect from Volcanica French Roast:

-I really love Death Wish coffee, they’re the best coffee brand ever!
+I really love Death Wish coffee and think they’re the best coffee brand ever!

 It is one of the strongest coffees in the world, but the flavor is still smooth.
 Drinking this literally wakes me up thanks to the impressive caffeine hit – it has double the amount of caffeine compared to a regular cup of coffee.